 Parent born in Canada?
 You’re Canadian!

-These new laws apply to the first generation born abroad.
+At the moment these laws apply only to the first generation born abroad.
 So if your mother or father was born in Canada you are likely a citizen.
-However, with some important exceptions, your own children are generally not Canadian citizens if they are second generation born abroad.
-However, as a Canadian citizen, you can sponsor your children to become Canadian permanent residents if they are under the age of 22.
+With some exceptions, your own children are generally not Canadian citizens if they are second generation born abroad.
+However, under new legislation now pending in Parliament, Canada may soon expand citizenship to the second generation and beyond.
+In any case, as a Canadian citizen, you can sponsor your children to become Canadian permanent residents if they are under the age of 22.
 You can also sponsor your husband, wife, or common law partner at any time regardless of age.

 Although you may already be a Canadian citizen, you will need to obtain a Certificate of Citizenship in order to assert your Citizenship rights, such as moving to Canada, obtaining a Canadian passport, working in Canada, or attending school in Canada.
 This requires filing an application with the Case Processing Centre in Sydney, Nova Scotia.
 There are numerous technical requirements for this application.
 We have helped hundreds of people successfully obtain their Certificates of Citizenship.